_BDP-4552_1600_600_90_s_c1.jpg)

 TIMELINE

-1500s: Native American inhabitants establish permanent agriculture practices along the Connecticut River
+1500s: Native American inhabitants establish permanent agriculture practices along the Connecticut River.
+Read our land acknowledgment and about the Abenaki Nation’s historical presence on this land here.

-1978: Robert and Marilyn Stone purchase the land and start Cedar Circle Farm
+1979: Robert and Marilyn Stone purchase the property and bestow the name Cedar Circle Farm

 1990: The Stones sell the development rights of the farm to the Vermont Land Trust

-2001: The first growing season with organic practices
+2001: The first growing season as we begin to transition the farm to organic practices

-2004: Received organic certification through NOFA-VT and started our Community Supported Agriculture Program
+2004: We receive organic certification through NOFA-VT and start our Community Supported Agriculture Program

-2013: Our first wedding and the start of our wedding flower business
+2013: We prepare bouquets for our very first wedding client and thus begins our wedding flower business

 2015: The first season for our Homeschool and Little Farmers program

-2019: Purchased Sunny Fields blueberry patch after 30+ years of leasing
+2019: We purchase Sunny Fields blueberry patch after 30+ years of leasing